hpssjellis/my-examples-of-my-best-maker-videos/README.md

-not mine but a freat tinyML link
+not mine but a Great tinyML link

 https://www.youtube.com/tinyML